 Tip #12 – Flip Your Drawing Over to See Mistakes

 It can sometimes be difficult to see the mistakes in your own artwork.
 One great trick that can help is to either flip your drawing upside down or to hold it up to a mirror.
-This will give you a fresh look at your drawing and make it much easier to see any mistakes.
+This will give you a fresh look at your work and make it much easier to see any mistakes.

-Learning the basics using will allow you to move on to more complex things such as working in different mediums.
+Learning the basics will allow you to move on to more complex things such as working in different mediums.
 Of course you can also try new things at the same time as you are learning the basics.

 Check out the other tutorials here on EasyDrawingTips for more drawing advice!